Bayesian estimation for a parametric Markov Renewal model applied to seismic data: A test dataset

-As a lower threshold for the class of strong earhquakes we choose $M_w\ge 5.3$, as suggested by \cite{Rotondi}.
-Then a magnitude state space with three states is obtained by indexing an earthquake by 1, 2 or 3 if its magnitude belongs to intervals $[4.5,4.9)$, $[4.9,5.3)$, $[5.3,+\infty)$, respectively.
-Magnitude 4.9 is just the midpoint between 4.5 and 5.3. \cite{Rotondi} considers a nonparametric Bayesian model for the distribution of the inter-occurrence time between strong earthquakes (i.e. $M_w\ge 5.3$), after a preliminary data analysis which rules out Weibull, Gamma, log-normal distributions among other frequently used holding time distributions.
-On the other hand, with a Markov renewal model, the sequence of all the inter-occurrence times is subdivided into shorter ones according to the magnitudes, so that we think that a parametric distribution is a viable option.
+We now examine inter-occurrence times. \cite{Rotondi} considers a nonparametric Bayesian model for the inter-occurrence times between strong earthquakes (i.e. $M_w\ge 5.3$), after a preliminary data analysis which rules out Weibull, Gamma, log-normal distributions among others frequently used.
+On the other hand, with a Markov Renewal model, the sequence of all the inter-occurrence times is subdivided into shorter ones according to the magnitudes, so that we think that a parametric distribution is a viable option.
 In particular, we focussed on the macroregion $\text{MR}_3$ because the Weibull distribution seems to fit the inter-occurrence times better than in other macroregions.
 This fact is based on qq-plots.
 The qq-plots for $\text{MR}_3$ are shown in Figure~\ref{fig:qqplots}.
 The plot for transitions from 1 to 3 shows a sample quantile that is considerably larger than expected.
-The outlying point corresponds to a long inter-occurrence time of about 9 years, between 1987 and 1996, while 99~percent of inter-occurence times are below 5 years.
+The outlying point corresponds to a long inter-occurrence time of about 9 years, between 1987 and 1996, while 99~percent of the inter-occurence times are below 5 years.
 Obviously, the classification into macroregions influences the way the earthquake sequence is subdivided.